TechieDrixx/the-FirstLore/README.md

 \* Seal: Palm upturned with three coins suspended above it.

 Each Order speaks its Work Psalm at the start of the shift.
-Lines differ by craft, yet every psalm closes with the same cadence: "\*Through sacrifice, clarity.
-Through clarity, dominion\*."
+Lines differ by craft, yet every psalm closes with the same cadence: "Through sacrifice, clarity.
+Through clarity, dominion."

 ### Calendrics: The Liturgical Workday